 The state offers other exemptions for disabled people, disabled veterans and others.
 Click here to visit the State of Texas Comptroller’s Office website for more information and assistance.

 HELPFUL LINKS & RESOURCES

-The Senior Citizens Advisory Board created a resource guide for seniors and their caregivers.
+The Senior Advisory Board created a resource guide for seniors and their caregivers.
 This information may be helpful to you and your family as you navigate the many options available to our senior community.
 Click here to download the Community and Wellness Resource Guide for Seniors Living in Plano.

 Plano’s CARE (CAll REassurance) program helps ensure the wellbeing of homebound and/or elderly Plano residents through a daily phone call.
 Click here to read more about the program and to sign up for a daily CARE call.